Largest nursing home in St. Louis closes suddenly, forcing out 170 residents

 The abrupt shutdown of Northview Village Nursing Home on Friday came after workers learned they might not be paid and walked out, confusing residents and their relatives.
 Many family members gathered through the day Saturday outside the facility on the city’s north side.
 Some didn’t immediately know where their loved ones were taken.

+Alvin Cooper of East St. Louis, Illinois, was preparing Monday to fill out a missing person’s report on his 35-year-old son.
+Alvin Cooper Jr. has lived at Northview Village for several months while recovering from a gunshot wound to the head and a drug addiction.

+“They don’t know where he is,” Alvin Cooper said.
+“I’ve burnt two tanks of gas going back and forth to that nursing home trying to find out what’s going on.
+I don’t know if he’s somewhere safe or what’s going to happen to him.”

-The union representing workers said more than 130 people were unpaid, and it was unclear if their checks were forthcoming.
+The difficulties started Friday when, according to the union representing workers, more than 130 people went unpaid, and it became unclear if their checks would be forthcoming.

 Marvetta Harrison, 59, a certified medical technician, said workers received emails from the company this weekend promising they’ll be paid, but it was unclear when.